CiscoHD/LabRemoCopy/README.md

                 self.create_publisher(LogExit, self.get_code_tema('top_console'), 10).publish(msg_consoler_)
                 ~~~
         - Create the **_request_info_db_** method in **_NodeConn_**
-            This function is simillar to the **__** method to connect db and execute the query, just adding the auditor verifications:
+            This function is simillar to the **__** method to connect DB and execute the query, just adding the auditor verifications:

             Both functions should be better, can be refactorizated because some of the code is repeated.